“I’m on a month-by-month periodic lease in Victoria. Do I have to give a months’ notice from the date that I pay my monthly rent?”

 - Ring and make sure your property manager has received your email about vacating.
 Just because you pressed send at your end doesn’t always mean it arrives in the property manager’s inbox.

-- Engage the property manager’s cleaner as they are usually easier to work with and often guarantee their work to the satisfaction of the property manager.
+- Engage the property manager’s cleaner.
+They’re usually easier to work with and often guarantee their work to the property manager’s satisfaction.

 - If the garbage bins are full, also don’t forget to put them out for collection.